Xilinx/mlir-aie/programming_guide/section-1/README.md

 # <ins>Section 1 - Basic AI Engine building blocks</ins>

 When we program the AIE-array, we need to declare and configure its structural building blocks: compute tiles for vector processing, memory tiles as larger level-2 shared scratchpads, and shim tiles supporting data movement to external memory.
 In this programming guide, we will be utilizing the IRON python bindings for MLIR-AIE components to describe our design at the tile level of granularity.
 Later on, when we focus on kernel programming, we will explore vector programming in C/C++.
-But let's first look at a basic python source file (named [aie2.py](./aie2.py)) for an MLIR-AIE design.
+But let's first look at a basic python source file (named [aie2.py](./aie2.py)) for an IRON AIE design.

 ## <ins>Walkthrough of python source file (aie2.py)</ins>
 At the top of this python source, we include modules that define the mlir-aie dialect and the mlir ctx wrapper which encapsulates the definition of our AI Engine enabled device (e.g. ipu or xcvc1902) and its associated structural building blocks.